joshbruce/content-joshbruce.com/content/web-development/modern-web-development/content.md

 2. `http://www.yourdomain.com/about.html`
 3. `http://www.yourdomain.com/contact.html`

 At least the domains were human-friendly and not straight [.IP](internet protocol) addresses.
-There are only two human-friendly parts of those routes: the domain and the file name (without the file extension—everything else is to help the computer understand what you’re trying to do.
+There are only two human-friendly parts of the routes listed: the domain and the file name (at least the filename without the file extension—everything else is to help the computer understand what you’re trying to do).

-I’m not an historian beyond my own life, so, this isn’t meant as a literal retelling of the history of the Internet and I recognize that there’s a big difference between when something starting and when I became aware of it.
+I’m not an historian beyond my own life, so, this isn’t meant as a literal retelling of the history of the Internet and I recognize that there’s a big difference between when something started and when I became aware of it.

 Three things seemed to happen; in no particular order.